 - build-information: Pushes build information to Octopus Server.

 - clean-environment: Cleans all Offline Machines from an Environment.

 - clean-workerpool: Cleans all Offline Workers from a WorkerPool.

-- create-autodeployoverride: Override the release that auto deploy will use.
+- create-autodeployoverride: Overrides the release that auto deploy will use.

 - create-channel: Creates a channel for a project.

 - create-environment: Creates a deployment environment.

 - create-project: Creates a project.

 - create-release: Creates (and, optionally, deploys) a release.